Blog

 Guardio is an anti-malware Chrome extension that blocks harmful sites and phishing attacks directed at your computer.
 It also prevents future infections by detecting and removing existing malware from your system, blocking harmful extensions, and push notification providers that try to insert malware on your device.

-• Scan every site, page, and service you visit to block any suspicious content it finds.
+• Scans every site, page, and service you visit to block any suspicious content it finds.

-• Automatically detect and remove malicious extensions (search hijackers or redirect viruses) that leak personal information, hijack your browser, install adware, or change your browser settings.
+• Automatically detects and removes malicious extensions (search hijackers or redirect viruses) that leak personal information, hijack your browser, install adware, or change your browser settings.

 • Blocks intrusive notifications and annoying pop-ups that infect your browser.

-• Get notifications whenever your data is compromised so that you can act quickly and fix the issue.
+• Sends notifications whenever your data is compromised so that you can act quickly and fix the issue.

 Here’s an example of the dashboard you’ll have access to once you install Guardio.